Rules & Forms

 • Shotgun events on Tuesday will start at 9 a.m.
 Shotgun events on Wednesday and Thursday will start at 8 a.m.

-• Air Pistol – Two models of Air Pistols or facsimile (no break open pistols) are NOT allowed in this event for safety reasons: Air Venturi V10 Target and Stoeger XP4.
+• Two models of Air Pistols or any facsimile thereof (break open pistols) are NOT allowed in this event for safety reasons: Air Venturi V10 Target and Stoeger XP4.

 • The Orion Scoring System and target will be used in Smallbore Rifle 3-P event.